OffTheRecordApp/otr_shared_backend_generated_client/README.md

 ```

 ## How to upgrade the generated AngularJS client
+1. Make sure you are authenticated with npm under the @otr-app organization
-1.
+   1. ```npm login --scope=@otr-app```
+2.
    Generate the JSON models and endpoints from devo
    ``` npm run generate:devo```
    1. OR generate the JSON models and endpoints from local server
    ``` npm run generate:local```
-2. Optional: Sanity check the differences in otrBackendService.js
+3. Optional: Sanity check the differences in otrBackendService.js
+   1. ```git diff HEAD dist/otrBackendService.js```
-3. Commit the changes and push to github
+4. Commit the changes and push to github
-4. Update the version number in package.json
+5. Update the version number in package.json
-5. Execute ```npm publish```
+6. Execute ```npm publish```
-   1. Make sure you are authenticated with npm under the @otr-app organization
-      1. ```npm login --scope=@otr-app```
-      2. Run step 5 again
-6. Done.
+7. Done.